opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 It is time now to test and use in real time the tools and the schedule that we designed for our **first co-design experience**.
 During the two co-design sessions, we have the possibility to dialogue and work with people from many different Milanese communities and with different interests, issues and needs.
 For example, some of them were interested in caring and **everyday well-being**, others in **tinkering stuff** and, still, others in more **health issues**.

 Our aim was to create a **temporary community** composed by different kind of citizens.
 So, we decided to divide the co-design into **two main sessions** (May 4th and 11th, 2016) lasting maximum **4 hours each** (from 6 pm to 21 pm).
 This because we wanted to receive as many participants as possibile, since most of the people were parents and/or workers.
 Moreover, after this two encounters we organized even a last one, a "closing" **aperitif** during which we announced the winner project that will be prototyped in the next month (July), explaining and showing our methods and strategies to the participants.

-Well,

-Incontro di due ore e mezza al quale hanno partecipato parte dei cittadini coinvolti nelle presentazioni precedenti.
-Durante la serata, che si è svolta presso WeMake, sono state ascoltate le esigenze dei partecipanti e sono state raggruppate in macrocategorie tematiche, sulle quali lavorare nell’incontro successivo.
+All the sessions were organized at WeMake.

+**1. First co-design session** - May 4th, 2016

+During the **first co-design session**, we  hosted altogether 27 participants (15 women and 12 men) divided in 3 groups, which have been pre-formed in order to ensure a balance of genders, age and background.
+The groups were called “Hammer”, “Pincer”, “Screwdriver”, to evoke object's most common use in a manufacture.
+Each group was assisted by one **facilitator**, who has to be able to create an environment for effective communication, keeping discussion focused and providing opportunities to all voices to be heard.

+We divided the session into three main parts:

+* The first part was very **individual**, each participant was asked to focus on one or at most two practical needs in the sphere of daily care activities;
+* The second part was more **collective**, since participants were asked to “validate” their issues/needs through a **group discussion** and choose one for each group;
+* Then, the third part was a **plenary session**, in which one member per group were asked to present the concept of the selected need.

+After this **teamwork** experience, the Municipality of Milan offered a delicious buffet organized by (?).
+It gave all the participants and the operational stuff to relax and enjoy the time spent together.

+Audio and video of the meeting has been integrally recorded.

  from many different Milanese communities, making them feel active participants, asking and listening their issues and needs - *don't be afraid to get your hands dirty!*